Oil States International Inc. (OIS) Shares Down Despite Recent Market Volatility

 OIS’s Market Performance

-OIS stock saw a decrease of -22.42% in the past week, with a monthly decline of -6.57% and a quarterly a decrease of 24.13%.
-The volatility ratio for the week is 6.82%, and the volatility levels for the last 30 days are 6.19% for Oil States International Inc. (OIS).
-The simple moving average for the last 20 days is -16.50% for OIS stock, with a simple moving average of 21.70% for the last 200 days.
+The stock of Oil States International Inc. (OIS) has seen a -12.34% decrease in the past week, with a -15.77% drop in the past month, and a 6.96% gain in the past quarter.
+The volatility ratio for the week is 5.84%, and the volatility levels for the past 30 days are at 6.11% for OIS.
+The simple moving average for the last 20 days is -17.34% for OIS stock, with a simple moving average of 17.09% for the last 200 days.

 Analysts’ Opinion of OIS